nulam/Squeezed-Convolutional-VAE-for-anomaly-detection/README.md

 # Requirements

 - Poetry environment file `pyproject.toml` specifies python packages version requirements.
 In case you decide to use Python package listed there, the used version must conform to it.
-It is strongly recommended to use [poetry](https://python-poetry.org/) and base your environment on the provided `pyproject.toml`.
+Use [poetry](https://python-poetry.org/) and base your environment on the provided `pyproject.toml`.
+There are also extra dependencies specified in `pyproject.toml` (e.g. tensorflow).
+If you decide to use one of these dependencies, make sure that your version conforms to it.

 - File `time_series_anomaly_detection/abstractions.py` contains Python module with abstract class `TimeSeriesAnomalyDetector`.
 Your anomaly detector must implement this class.
 Make sure that the abstract methods are implemented according to their documentation.